AdobeDocs/commerce-extensibility/src/pages/starter-kit/structure.md

 ### `onboarding` directory

-The `onboarding` directory contains the scripting needed to install and set up the Starter Kit.
+The `onboarding` directory contains the scripting needed to install and set up the starter kit.
 The `./onboarding/custom/starter-kit-registrations.json` configuration file creates all the registrations for all entities that are present in the repo's `app.config.yaml` file.
 You can edit this file to remove any unnecessary Commerce or back office registrations.
 [Onboarding](./create-integration.md#onboarding) describes the installation process.

 ### `test` directory

-The Starter Kit provides unit tests for most of the included runtime actions.
+The starter kit provides unit tests for most of the included runtime actions.
 These tests are in the `test/actions` directory.
 You can also find unit tests for the onboarding script in the `test/onboarding` directory.

 [Testing a Serverless Action](https://developer.adobe.com/app-builder/docs/resources/barcode-reader/test/) provides details about unit testing.